Access the Typecast API with our official Java SDK.

 import javax.sound.sampled.*;// Set up audio playback: 32000 Hz, 16-bit, mono, little-endianAudioFormat format = new AudioFormat(32000, 16, 1, true, false);SourceDataLine line = AudioSystem.getSourceDataLine(format);line.open(format, 8192);line.start();try (InputStream stream = client.textToSpeechStream(request)) { byte[] buf = new byte[4096]; boolean first = true; int bytesRead; while ((bytesRead = stream.read(buf)) != -1) { int offset = 0; if (first) { offset = 44; // Skip 44-byte WAV header bytesRead -= 44; first = false; } line.write(buf, offset, bytesRead); }}line.drain();line.close();client.close();

 WAV streaming format: 32000 Hz, 16-bit, mono PCM.
 The first chunk includes a 44-byte WAV header (size = 0xFFFFFFFF); subsequent chunks are raw PCM only.
 For MP3: 320 kbps, 44100 Hz, each chunk is independently decodable.
 Use com.neosapience.models.OutputStream to avoid collision with java.io.OutputStream.
-The streaming endpoint does not support volume or targetLufs.

 textToSpeechWithTimestamps() wraps POST /v1/text-to-speech/with-timestamps and returns the audio together with per-word and per-character alignment data — useful for karaoke highlights, subtitle generation, and lip-sync applications.